 Signature and date

-Please sign or type your name, and add the date, to indicate that: I hereby declare that the information I have provided is correct and no false claims are made.
-I am happy to provide proof where required.
+Please insert a scan of your signature, or type your name, and add the date, to confirm the following: I hereby declare that the information I have provided is correct and no false claims are made.
+I am able to provide proof of income where required.

-Signed:
+Signed/dated: